smdubarry/game/README.md

 # Mini Colony Simulator

 Mini Colony Simulator is a lightweight browser game that depicts a small community trying to survive and expand.
-All graphics are rendered using emoji characters.
+Most graphics are rendered using emojis, while grass and farmland are drawn using simple colors.

 ## Game Mechanics

-- The world is a grid of grass and farmland tiles.
+- The world is a grid of grass and farmland tiles drawn with light green and brown colors.
 - Villagers convert grass tiles into farmland as they walk over them.
 Farmland has a small chance each tick to regrow crops after being harvested.
 Grown crops show a random food emoji.
 - Villagers search for farmland with crops, harvest a single unit of food, then carry it back to the nearest house.
 Harvested farmland remains farmland.
 - Houses store deposited food.
 Each house provides housing for five villagers.